SciAuth/rest-demo/README.md

 ```

 By default, the tokens from https://demo.scitokens.org/ are valid for 10 minutes, so you may see this error if you use the same token for over 10 minutes.
 In that case, you can get a new token from https://demo.scitokens.org/ and try again.

+## Developer Notes:
+For building a Docker image of the REST Demo App, first visit `index.py` and follow the instructions at the top.
+Then, create a Docker Image normally.

 ## Contributing